DEENUU1/meta-spy/README.md

 - Log in with 2-step verification
 - Log in without 2-step verification
 - Save cookies to save log in session
-- Scrape a list of friends, save to graph database and create relations between people
+- Scrape a list of friends

 <img src="assets/app1.png" alt="home">